-With the application ready and working, it is presented now the Ziegler-Nichols method to tune the PID.
+With the application ready and working, the Ziegler-Nichols method is presented for tuning the PID.
 The basic idea is to turn off the integral and derivative parts, and increase Kp until the output has stable and constant oscillations.
-The value of Kp that produces this output is called Ku and the oscillation's period at this Ku is called Tu.
+The value of Kp that produces this output is called Ku and the oscillation period at this Ku is called Tu.
 With these two values, the values of the Kp, Ki, and Kd are chosen according to the table of the link before.
 Remember that Kd = Kp/Ti and Ki = Kp*Td.

 The set point is the position 1000.
 The first value of Kp is 1 and produces a non oscillating result.
 With Kp = 2, it takes longer, but still without stable oscillations.
 With Kp = 3, the results show a stable oscillation.
 So, the critical Ku value must be between 2 and 3.
 After a binary search between 2 and 3, it is found that Ku = 2.18 and its graph is shown also below.
 From the data, it can be seen that the oscillations have a period of 600ms (0.6s).

-With the values of Ku and Tu, it is computed the values of Kp, Ki and Kd for the PID controller from the table.
+With the values of Ku and Tu, the values of Kp, Ki and Kd for the PID controller are computed from the table.
 The values are Kp = 1.308, Ki = 4.36 and Kd = 0.0981.
-With this values, the PID controller is again tested and the result is as follow:
+With these values, the PID controller is again tested and the result is as follows: